First-timer’s Guide to Bryce Canyon National Park

 Shuttle services

-Though riding the shuttle is not mandatory it helps keep traffic congestion down significantly.
+Though riding the free park shuttle is not mandatory it helps keep traffic congestion down significantly.
 You can park in the lots near the visitor center when you arrive and hop on the bus to take you just about anywhere in the park.

 With limited parking in some of the look-offs the shuttle makes getting around less stressful.
 For more information on shuttle times or changes to the shuttle schedule, make sure to check the National Park Service site before your visit.